Coupling any number of balls in the infinite-bin model: Proof of Theorem

 If $n\geq k$ and X,Y are two infinite configurations such that $\pi_n(X)=\pi_n(Y)$, observe that $\pi_{n+1}(\phi_k(X))=\pi_{n+1}(\phi_k(Y))$.
 So without loss of generality, we may assume that $N=k$: if we find an algorithm coupling the first $k$ balls, applying $N-k$ more times the move $\phi_k$ will couple the first $N$ balls.

-We can define projections and moves applied to $n$-configurations.
+We now define projections and moves applied to $n$-configurations.
 If $n>m$ one defines $\pi_m(X)$ the $m$-ball projection of an $n$-configuration $X$ in the same way as for infinite configurations.
+The map $\pi_m$ is a function from $n$-configurations into $m$-configurations.
 If $X$ is an $n$-configuration and $k\leq n$, we define $\phi_k(X)$ to be the following $n$-configuration: starting from $X$, add one ball to the bin situated immediately to the right of the bin containing the $k$-th ball (where the balls are counted from right to left), then delete one ball from the leftmost bin.
 When the $k$-th ball is already in the rightmost bin, we create a new bin immediately to its right, add a ball in it and relabel all the bins in such a way that the newly created bin will be labeled by $0$.
-This definition of $\phi_k$ for $n$-configurations parallels the one for infinite configuration, so that moves commute with projections, i.e. if $k\leq n$ and if $X$ is an infinite configuration or an $m$-configuration with $m\geq n$, then
+The map $\phi_k$ is a function from $n$-configurations into $n$-configurations.
+This definition of $\phi_k$ for $n$-configurations parallels the one for infinite configurations, so that moves commute with projections, i.e. if $k\leq n$ and if $X$ is an infinite configuration or an $m$-configuration with $m\geq n$, then

 This is illustrated in Figure~\ref{fig:commutation}.

 Fix an integer $n\geq1$.
 If, for any move $\phi_k$ entering in the construction of an algorithm $\Phi$, we have $k\leq n$, then $\Phi$ also maps $n$-configurations to $n$-configurations.